afrimapr/afrilearndata/README.md

 Lazy loading means that the objects should be accessible once `library(afrilearndata)` is used.

-If they are not recognised you can use e.g. `data(sfafricountries)` to make sure the objects are loaded.
+If they are not recognised you can use e.g. `data(africountries)` to make sure the objects are loaded.

 Firstly, here are all the data shown together.
 The `tmap` code to create